 version.

-For further cleanup you may ensure that autostart is disabled (to avoid a dangling autostart entry).
+For further cleanup, you may want to ensure that autostart is disabled (to avoid a dangling autostart entry).
 You may also

 delete the configuration files (see "Location of the configuration file"